 The best balance transfer credit card is not one-size-fits-all.
 The answer depends on how much you owe, how quickly you’ll be able to repay it and what your credit score is.
 Those factors will tell you which cards are attainable and help you figure out how much each will save you.
 But we can certainly point you in the right direction.… read full answer

-Here are the best balance transfer credit cards of 2018:
+Here are the best balance transfer credit cards:

 Balance Transfer Fee